-This can happen when people have a hard time delaying self-gratification or feel the need to portray an image that they can not afford.
-This dangerous habit can not only sink a budget fast, but it can also lead to the accumulation of a significant amount of debt.
+Spending beyond your means is an easy trap to fall into, but it doesn’t need to derail your budget if you can learn to notice the warning signs.
+When people have a hard time delaying self-gratification or feel the need to portray an image that they can’t afford, it’s easy to overspend.
+This dangerous habit can sink a budget fast, and it can also lead to accumulating a significant amount of debt.

-Impulse shopping is one of the most common habits that can blow a budget.
-Whether it is the sudden urge to grab something that catches your eye, or the need to buy everything that is on sale or seems like a good deal, shopping off list or budget can cause you to end up with a lot of items you don't need nor can afford.
+Impulse shopping goes hand-in-hand with overspending, and you can use some of the same tactics to counteract your shopping urges.
+Whether it’s the sudden whim to grab something that catches your eye, or the drive to take advantage of a good deal, shopping impulsively can cause you to end up with a lot of items you don't need or can’t afford.

-Keep your finances on the track for the future, by avoiding these common bad habits that can quickly destroy a budget.
-If you would like to learn more about how a budget can help you save for retirement or major future purchases, contact the financial specialists at Rocky Mountain Credit Union today.
+Keep your finances on track for years to come by avoiding these common bad habits that can quickly destroy a budget.
+If you’d like to learn more about how a budget can help you save for retirement or major future purchases, contact the financial specialists at Rocky Mountain Credit Union today.

 If you enjoyed this blog, you might enjoy these other related blogs:

 - So You Want to Take Your Kids to Disney World: How Much to Save and How to Do It

 - Budgeting Your Money Doesn't Have to Stink!
 Try These Ideas to Make Budgeting Easier